 Six of Crows is undoubtedly epic.
 Its plot takes you on a breathtaking journey of magic and wonder, but unlike series like Stormlight, there is more focus to the madness.
 Whereas some sagas take the idea of epic and run with it in a very literal sense, Six of Crows tailors the ideas behind the epic fantasy into a succinct story that still features the beloved tropes.
 Essentially, it’s an epic fantasy that you can enjoy without committing to a massive time sink.

 When anyone asks me what book should I read next, The Poppy War is usually top of my list.
 A grimdark adventure into a world modelled on feudal Japan, this book leads you on a brilliant but uncomfortable ride that can only be described as unrelenting.
 A spectacular new addition to the fantasy genre, The Poppy War received acclaim right out the gate, and is a safe bet for anyone who enjoys darker fantasy.

 Raven’s Mark Trilogy: An Undiscovered Gem

-Dark fantasy has become hugely popular in new series, yet few do it so much justice as the books in the Raven’s Mark trilogy.
+If somebody comes to me and asks what book should I read next?
+And they’ve already read The Poppy War, Raven’s Mark is my next go-to series.
+Few do dark fantasy so much justice as the books in the Raven’s Mark trilogy.
 These little-known novels feature excellent examples of exciting narrative and character development.
 The stories really take advantage of the grimdark fantasy ideas to lead you on a journey of unexpected twists and turns.